-I am providing telehealth services at this time.
+I am providing both in-person and telehealth services.

 If you tend to be self-critical, with an internal dialogue that is harsh or judgmental, then you also probably struggle with excess shame or guilt.
 In addition to being painful, experiences with shame, guilt, and self-critical thinking can really hold you back from living to your fullest potential.
 You may have had these thoughts and feelings for a long time, learned from past traumatic experiences or an unsupportive environment you grew up in.
 These painful thoughts and feelings contribute to depression, anxiety, posttraumatic stress disorder (PTSD), relationship difficulties, and many other physical and mental health problems.
 And they can be really difficult to overcome.
 You may have even tried a lot of things to try to overcome these struggles, but they may still impact you.
 It’s not easy to figure out what to do and often an outside perspective can help.
 This is what a therapist is for.